Last Updated: March 18, 2020 9:26AM

 With translation, problems of intent and clarity often arise if the source language remains in a primitive, word-to-word state.
 This can happen, for example, when machine translations aren’t followed by a professional editing cycle.
 However, even if a highly trained linguist translates a website’s source language, the translation may still lack the level of cultural and technical nuance required to effectively resonate with the new market.

-Indeed, the quality and effectiveness of a global website doesn’t simply depend on language translation alone.
+Indeed, the quality and effectiveness of a global website doesn’t simply depend on the translation process alone.
 To help ensure a quality customer experience, the top global brands employ a localization strategy to adapt their online assets for regional specificity.
-So, we can understand website translation services as a simple utility for bridging language barriers.
-Conversely, we can view website localization services as the way by which you refine your message to meet the cultural, functional, and language expectations of your global markets.
+So, we can understand website translation as a simple utility for bridging language barriers.
+Conversely, we can view website localization as the way by which you refine your message to meet the cultural, functional, and language expectations of your global markets.

 Meeting cultural and functional expectations